grutt/stupid-simple-nys-covid-vaccine-alert/Readme.md

 2. Run the script.
 3. Turn on amphetamine or otherwise to keep your machine running.

-When Rick is sining, sprint to book your slot.
+When Rick is singing, sprint to book your slot.

 ## Design notes.